Fishing regulations summary

 Clean, Drain, and Dry your boat before arriving in Jasper.

-- Dry the watercraft and all gear completely between trips.
+- and inspect watercraft and gear.
 Feel for very small bumps that could be juvenile mussels attached to your equipment.
+Remove all mud, sand, plant materials before leaving the shore.
+Rinse scub, or pressure wash.
+Use hot water if possible.

 Invasive species of concern